 Want to stay longer?
-We may be able to arrange for you to extend your stay later than the scheduled dates, subject to availability.
-Contact us about dates, prices and restrictions.
+We may be able to arrange for you to stay later than the scheduled dates.
+Contact us about prices and availability.

 |Single Room Supplement||+$699|

-|Day 6: Medieval Banquet at Bunratty Castle||+$79|
+|Medieval Banquet at Bunratty Castle||+$60|

 |New York City (NYC)||included|

 Coming from somewhere else?
-Before you book, ask us about availability and prices for flights from other cities.
-Additional charges for flights from other cities are due within 24 hours of your reservation.
+Ask us about availability and prices for flights from other cities.
+Additional charges for flights from other cities may be due within 24 hours of your reservation.

 Note: NYC departures will be from either JFK or EWR based upon availability when you make your reservation.
 Your flight itinerary showing which airport that you are departing from will be emailed to you in 24-48 hours.

-Day 4: Ireland's Midlands, Blarney Castle & Kerry.
-Today, you will board your touring coach, depart Ireland's capitol and travel to County Kerry.
+Full Day Itinerary: Today, you will board your touring coach, depart Ireland's capitol and travel to County Kerry.
 En route, stop in the town of Blarney for a visit to Blarney Castle.
 Dating from 1446, the castle is a tower house built on solid limestone.
 At the top of the Tower you will find the legendary Stone of Eloquence (Blarney Stone).
 Kiss it and you will never again be lost for words.

 Enjoy some time for shopping at Blarney Woolen Mills.
 The existence of the Woolen Mills during the famine shielded Blarney from the worst effects of the great famine, due to its employment of local workers.
 The success story at the mills continued until a disastrous fire in 1869.
 By August 1871, the mill was once again operational with a labor force of over 200 and in 1976 Chris Kelleher, himself a mill worker, bought the old mill property.
 Within a short period of time Chris and his family transformed the mill into what is perhaps the largest quality craft shop in Ireland.

 Continue through Ireland's Midlands to your hotel in the Kerry region.
-This evening enjoy dinner with your travel companions at the hotel's restaurant.
-Accommodations: Travel Inn Killarney or similar.
-Breakfast & dinner provided.

-Day 5: Ring of Kerry.
-Today you can enjoy a superb tour of the Iveragh Peninsula, which will give you the opportunity to discover the Ring of Kerry, taking in the spectacular scenery; mountains, peat bogs, lakes and magnificent views of the Atlantic Ocean.
+Full Day Itinerary: Today you can enjoy a superb tour of the Iveragh Peninsula, which will give you the opportunity to discover the Ring of Kerry, taking in the spectacular scenery; mountains, peat bogs, lakes and magnificent views of the Atlantic Ocean.
 Leaving Killarney, pass through Killorglin, famous for its Puck Fair and Glenbeigh, where the cliff road affords panoramic views of the Dingle Peninsula and Dingle Bay.
 Passing through the peat bogs, arrive at the sea town of Waterville.
 Continue to Sneem Village, famous because of its brightly colored houses.
-The road continues through the mountains to Molls Gap and Ladies View with superb views of the famous Lakes of Killarney.
+The road continues through the mountains to Moll's Gap and Ladies View with superb views of the famous Lakes of Killarney.